The PREG Doctors answer questions related to infertility:

 In most cases, you are also working with a dedicated team of robotic surgery assistants which is a more specialized training than other types of surgery.
 These dedicated teams provide skilled assistants and allow the surgeon to stay on the console while operating and focus on the view and movement of the arms and equipment.

 PREG has offices in Greenville, Spartanburg, Asheville, and Columbia.
 We offer highly personalized fertility care and management.
 Dr. Nichols is based in Greenville, SC, office.
-For more information on reproductive options call, or contact us today at 866.725.7734, or online at https://www.pregonline.com/contact-us.php
+For more information on reproductive options call, or contact us today at 866.725.7734, or online at http://www.pregonline.com/contact-us.php

 Dr. John Nichols, Jr., MD